 What Is A Directors Penalty Notice?

-The ATO must not commence proceedings to recover a director penalty until 21 days after a DPN is issued to a director.
-There are two types of DPNs: Non-Lockdown Penalty Notice, and Lockdown Penalty Notice.
+The ATO is not permitted to initiate legal action to recover a director penalty until 21 days have passed since a DPN has been issued to a director.

 Non-Lockdown Penalty Notice

-Non-lockdown DPNs are issued to directors that have lodged business activity statements and instalment activity statements, within three months of the due date for lodgement and superannuation guarantee charge (SGC) statements within one month and 28 days after the end of the quarter that the superannuation charge contribution relates to, but the debts remain unpaid.
-The notice gives directors 21 days to take action, which results in the penalty being cancelled.
+Non-lockdown DPNs are issued to directors who have lodged business activity statements and instalment activity statements within three months of the due date for lodgement and superannuation guarantee charge (SGC) statements within one month and 28 days after the end of the quarter that the superannuation charge contribution relates to, but the debts remain unpaid.
+Non-lockdown DPNs are issued to directors who have lodged business activity statements and instalment activity statements within three months of the due date for lodge The notice provides the board of directors with a deadline of 21 days to respond, after which the penalty will be waived.

 Lockdown Penalty Notice

-Lockdown DPNs are issued to directors where a company has failed to lodge business activity statements and instalment activity statements within three months of the due lodgement and SGC statements within one month and 28 days after the end of the quarter that the superannuation charge contribution relates to.
-The penalty permanently locks down on the director and there is no ability to cancel the penalty, other than by paying the debt in full.
+In the event that a company has failed to lodge its business activity statements and instalment activity statements within three months of the due date for lodgement, as well as its SGC statements within one month and 28 days after the end of the quarter that the superannuation charge contribution relates to, lockdown DPNs will be issued to the company’s directors.
+If the debt is not settled in full, the director will be subject to the penalty indefinitely, and there is no way to remove the penalty other than to settle the amount in full.

 Defending Against A Director Penalty Notice

-- you did not take part in the management of the company during the relevant period because of illness or for some other good reason
+- because of your illness or some other valid excuse, you did not participate in the management of the company during the relevant time period.

-- the directors began winding up the company (within the meaning of the Corporations Act 2001)
+- The board of directors started the process of winding down the corporation (within the meaning of the Corporations Act 2001)

 How Do I Stop This From Happening?